agiertli/RHPAM-Metrics/README.md

 This Microservices will provide you with metrics from your RHPAM (kie-server) instance.
-Currently it's compatible with RHPAM 7.1.1
+Currently it's compatible with RHPAM 7.1.1.

+It utilizes microprofile-jaxrs, microprofile-metrics and microprofile-config parts of the Eclipse Microprofile Spec

 List of metrics: